arvindkgs/alembic_docker/README.md

 # Alembic tools for DB

-Alembic command requires a predefined folder structure which is created on running 'alembic init [dir]'.
+Alembic command requires a predefined folder structure which is created on running `alembic init [dir]`.
 This creates unnecessary overhead.
 This repo provides scripts that creates the folder structure in dockerfile and runs alembic as a docker container, thereby it is not necessary to have any directory structure

 ***Prerequisite***
 1. Docker (18.09 or higher)